barneyb/johann/README.md

 A complete solution for Not Quite Lisp is found in `not_quite_lisp.jn`.
 Note that this doesn't meet the goal stated above, as the _compiler_ is not yet written in Johann.
 To build and run it: `make not_quite_lisp`

 Functions are defined with the `fn` keyword.
 Use `return` to return a value.
 The entry point for a program is always a function named `main`, which returns an exit code.
-If you let control fall off the end, you get `0`.

     fn main() {
         return 0;